mcclaskey/batch_fslstats/README.md

 When it is done you will have a .csv file in the same directory as the input .csv file.
 The output file's name will be be the same as the input filename but will have a timestamp and the suffix '*_compiled'.

-> [!NOTE]
-> If you are using a different way of managing your environments, skip the `workon batch_fslstats_env` line and instead activate your normal environment and cd to repo dir

 # Troubleshooting
 The following section lists some issues that I have come across that may be causing problems.
 WIP